-The proposed rules impose requirements on licensees rather than directly on a small business.
-Even if a licensee's business or workplace qualifies as a small business, the department could not exempt the business because it would create disparity in the regulation of the profession.
+The proposed rules impose requirements on licensees rather than a small business.
+Even if a licensee's practice qualifies as a small business, the department could not exempt that business because it would create disparity in the regulation of the profession.